 |3:30 PM - 3:45 PM||Closing Remarks|

-The IEEE Industry Summit on the Future of Computing will be held Friday, 9 November 2018 at:
+The IEEE Industry Summit on the Future of Computing was held Friday, 9 November 2018 at:

 Hilton McLean Tysons Corner

 Tysons, VA 22102, USA

 Reservations must be made by 12:00am Eastern Time on Friday, 19 October 2018 in order to get the group rate.
 Once the room block is sold out, the hotel will offer rooms/rates based upon availability.